flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180825-18-09-25-what-is-sexual-assault.md

     Why It Matters
   card_citation: Why It Matters
 card_2:
-  card_text: "> “The term a\x1Csexual assaulta\x1D means **any nonconsensual sexual act** proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.”\n> \n> U.S. Justice Department on what constitutes \"sexual assault\" under federal law.
-The definitions of \"sexual assault\" and \"sexual misconduct\" vary by state."
+  card_text: "> “The term ax1Csexual assaultax1D means **any nonconsensual sexual act** proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.”n> n> U.S. Justice Department on what constitutes "sexual assault" under federal law.
+The definitions of "sexual assault" and "sexual misconduct" vary by state."
   card_citation: ''
 card_3:
   card_text: >-